Psionic-labs/Agent-Casuality/docs/thesis.md

 > slicing, interaction analysis, and counterfactuals are all pushed to a
 > second milestone.
 The goal of the MVP is narrower: prove the structural
 > `why` command works end to end on a real multi-agent run.

+The implementation of the MVP spans Phases 1 through 3.
+Phase 2.5 is a small contract-hardening step between the graph and replay work; it does not expand the MVP into interaction analysis or full counterfactual replay.

 ## Goal